SydOS/Star/README.md

 [package manager of your choice] install nasm qemu cd ..
 ```
-The toolchain will be build to `$HOME/tools`, so make sure to add it to your path.
+The toolchain will be built to `$HOME/tools`, so make sure to add it to your path.
 Make sure QEMU and NASM are in the path as well.

 Then to build the kernel: